No use denying it anymore.

 Strategy #3.
 Google AdWords

 According to Net Marketshare Google owns 74.8% of the search engine market share.
-An easy way to win prospects over is targeting keywords related to your product or service through Google AdWords.
+An easy way to win prospects over is by targeting keywords related to your product or service through Google AdWords.

 Here are some Google Ads tips to try: